jonabc/octobud/docs/installation.md

 1. **Menu Bar Icon** - Octobud appears in your menu bar (top right on macOS)
 2. **Browser Opens** - Your default browser opens to `http://localhost:8808`
 3. **Connect GitHub** - You'll be prompted to connect your GitHub account.
 OAuth is the preferred method (recommended), or you can use a Personal Access Token as an alternative.
-Both require `notifications` and `repo` scopes.
+Both require `repo`, `notifications`, and `discussions` (read) scopes.
 4. **Configure Initial Sync** - After connecting GitHub, you'll be prompted to configure how far back to sync your existing notifications.
 We recommend starting with 30 days - you can always sync more later from Settings → Data.

 ## Menu Bar